 As for the REGISTER procedure, a client may have only one SUBSCRIBE or one UNSUBCRIBE transaction open at a time.

+Client’s Publish Procedure

+After having registered successfully a topic name with the gateway, the client can start publishing data relating to the registered topic name by sending PUBLISH packets to the gateway.
+The PUBLISH packets contain the assigned topic alias.

+All three QoS levels and their corresponding packet flows are supported as defined in MQTT.
+The only difference is the use of topic alias’ instead of topic names in the PUBLISH packets.

+Regardless of the requested QoS level the client may receive in response to its PUBLISH a PUBACK packet which contains either

+the ReturnCode= “Rejection: invalid topic alias”: in this case the client needs to register the topic name again before it can publish data related to that topic name; or

+the ReturnCode= “Rejection: congestion”: in this the client shall stop publishing toward the gateway for at least the time TWAIT.

+At any point in time a client may have only one QoS level 1 or 2 PUBLISH packet outstanding in each direction; i.e. it has to wait for the termination of this PUBLISH packet exchange before it could start a new level 1 or 2 transaction

+PUBLISH with QoS Level -1

+This feature is defined for very simple client implementations which do not support any other features except this one.
+There is no connection setup nor tear down, no registration nor subscription.
+The client just sends its PUBLISH packets to a GW (whose address is known a-priori by the client) and forgets them.
+It does not care whether the GW address is correct, whether the GW is alive, or whether the packets arrive at the GW.
+Only the following parameter values are allowed for a PUBLISH packet with QoS level -1:

+QoS flag: set to “0b11”;

+Topic Alias Type flag: either “0b01” for pre-defined topic alias or “0b10” for short topic name;

+Topic Alias field: value of the pre-defined topic alias or of the short topic name;

+Data field: the data to be published.

+A client may wish to PUBLISH at Level -1 at any point in their lifecycle, this includes either DISCONNECTED or SLEEPING states.

 Gateway’s Publish Procedure

-Similar to the client’s PUBLISH procedure described in Section 6.6, the gateway sends PUBLISH messages with the topic id value that was returned in the SUBACK message to the client.
+Similar to the client’s PUBLISH procedure described in Section 6.6, the gateway sends PUBLISH packets with the topic alias value that was returned in the SUBACK packet to the client.

-Preceding the PUBLISH message the GW may send a REGISTER message to inform the client about the topic name and its assigned topic id value.
-This will happen for example when the client re-connects without clean session or has subscribed to topic names with wildcard characters.
-Upon receiving a REGISTER message the client replies with a REGACK message.
-The GW will wait for the REGACK message before it sends the PUBLISH message to the client.
+Preceding the PUBLISH packet the GW may send a REGISTER packet to inform the client about the topic name and its assigned topic alias value.
+This will happen for example when the client re-connects without clean start or has subscribed to topic names with wildcard characters.
+Upon receiving a REGISTER packet the client replies with a REGACK packet.
+The GW will wait for the REGACK packet before it sends the PUBLISH packet to the client.

-The client could reject the REGISTER message with a REGACK message indicating the rejection reason; this corresponds to an unsubscribe to the topic name indicated in the REGISTER message.
-Note that unsubcribe to a topic name with wildcard characters can only be done with the unsubscribe procedure described in Section 6.9 and not with the rejection of a REGISTER message, since a REGISTER message never contains a topic name with wildcard characters.
+The client could reject the REGISTER packet with a REGACK packet indicating the rejection reason; this corresponds to an unsubscribe to the topic name indicated in the REGISTER packet.
+Note that unsubscribe to a topic name with wildcard characters can only be done with the unsubscribe procedure described in Section 6.9 and not with the rejection of a REGISTER packet, since a REGISTER packet never contains a topic name with wildcard characters.

-If the client receives a PUBLISH message with an unknown topic id value, it shall respond with a PUBACK message with the ReturnCode=“Rejected: invalid Topic ID”.
-This will trigger the gateway to delete or correct the wrong topic id assignment.
+If the client receives a PUBLISH packet with an unknown topic alias value, it shall respond with a PUBACK packet with the ReturnCode=“Rejected: invalid topic alias”.
+This will trigger the gateway to delete or correct the wrong topic alias assignment.